sho-luv/adcs/README.md

 # Active Directory Certificate Services (ADCS) Auto Exploit Tool

-This tool is developed by Leon Johnson (twitter: @sho_luv) and is a Python wrapper for `certipy` and `ntlmrelayx` to automate escalation of privileges (esc8) in an environment where Active Directory Certificate Services (ADCS) is used.
+This tool is developed by Leon Johnson (twitter: @sho_luv) and is a Python wrapper for [certipy](https://github.com/ly4k/Certipy) and [Impacket's ntlmrelayx](https://github.com/fortra/impacket.git) to automate escalation of privileges (esc8) in an environment where Active Directory Certificate Services (ADCS) is used.
 I will add other ADCS attacks as I get time.

 The tool automates the process of authenticating to a web enrollment server, potentially identifying and exploiting vulnerabilities in the ADCS setup to gain higher privileges in the system.

 ## Installation

-Before running the script, make sure that `certipy`, and `ntlmrelayx`, are installed and properly set up in your Python environment. `certipy` are external dependencies that need to be installed separately.
+Before running the script, make sure that [certipy](https://github.com/ly4k/Certipy), and [Impacket's ntlmrelayx](https://github.com/fortra/impacket.git), are installed and properly set up in your Python environment. [certipy](https://github.com/ly4k/Certipy) are external dependencies that need to be installed separately.

 ## Usage